nguye2l6/user-interface/project1.md

 ## Design work-
 ### Interviewing

+I interviewed two people
+- Someone who goes to the gym regularly
+- Someone who plays pickleball and runs
 #### What do you hope to learn from these interviews?
 Prior to implementing and designing the application, useful things to learn is the modality that users prefer tracking, how often they track, and how detailied they would want to track their information.
 #### What questions did you ask?
+- How often do you track your cardio health, for example, running, heartrate, and steps?
+- What do you use to track your information?
+- Whats something you don't like about tracking your health?

 #### What did your interview participants tell you?
 What did you learn from them?
+- Preferred Modality is Phone => my application should be designed for mobile view
+- They track more than 3 times a week => The entries should be organized by days but allowed to be sparse
+- They don't spend alot of time tracking => The entries should be quick and short

 ### Sketching
 For sketching, there were three general phases, 10 minutes of preliminary sketches, 10 minutes of refinement, and continously work on final sketch.